defund12/defund12.org/_emails/kalamazooMi.md

 subject: Regarding the funding of KDPS
-body: "Hello, \n\nI am a constituent living in Kalamazoo County and I am writing to you regarding recent police excessive force at the protests against police brutality as well as Kalamazoo Department of Public Safety’s place in our budgets.
+body: "Hello, \n\nI am a constituent living in Kalamazoo County and I am writing to you regarding recent police excessive force at the protests against police brutality as well as Kalamazoo Department of Public Safety's place in our budgets.
-The police’s behavior at the peaceful protests in early June were been aggressive, unnecessary, and intentionally provocative.
-It’s clear from all footage that the only people in danger were the protesters, surprised by police cruisers speeding towards them, the National Guard boxing them in, and tear gas, a tactic not allowed in war but evidently perfectly fine for a medium size city’s oversized police. \n\nThis kind of behavior is a long standing pattern with KDPS, a police force with multiple questionable in custody deaths, excessive force accusations, a documented habit of pulling over predominantly black drivers and enough unnecessary lethal equipment to outfit a small army.
-The time for hiding behind canned apologies, promises of diversity training and “community policing” is over.
-It’s time to reduce police spending and reallocate those funds to programs that have real tangible benefits, especially to communities harmed by decades of over-policing and discrimination. \n\nKalamazoo Public School officials have been sounding the alarm that due to COVID-19 tax shortfalls, they could be
+The police's behavior at the peaceful protests in early June were been aggressive, unnecessary, and intentionally provocative.
+It's clear from all footage that the only people in danger were the protesters, surprised by police cruisers speeding towards them, the National Guard boxing them in, and tear gas, a tactic not allowed in war but evidently perfectly fine for a medium size city's oversized police. \n\nThis kind of behavior is a long standing pattern with KDPS, a police force with multiple questionable in custody deaths, excessive force accusations, a documented habit of pulling over predominantly black drivers and enough unnecessary lethal equipment to outfit a small army.
+The time for hiding behind canned apologies, promises of diversity training and \"community policing\" is over.
+It's time to reduce police spending and reallocate those funds to programs that have real tangible benefits, especially to communities harmed by decades of over-policing and discrimination. \n\nKalamazoo Public School officials have been sounding the alarm that due to COVID-19 tax shortfalls, they could be